WinstonPoh/FiniteElementAnalysis/README.md

 # FiniteElementAnalysis
-Finite Element Analysisas taught in ENME302.
+Finite Element Analysis as taught in ENME302.
 Wrting functions up in C++.